Śląkfa

-Śląkfa is the oldest of Polish science fiction and fantasy award, although less known than the Janusz A. Zajdel Award.
+Śląkfa is the oldest Polish science fiction and fantasy award, although less known than the Janusz A. Zajdel Award.
 It is awarded by the Silesian Fantasy Club (Śląski Klub Fantastyki), the oldest of still-active Polish fandom organizations.
 The award was first presented in 1983.
 It is awarded in three categories: Creator of the Year, Publisher of the Year and Fan of the Year.